AnshPrakash/anshprakash.github.io/_posts/2025-09-08-mimicplay.md

         subsections:
           - name: Model level update
           - name: Teleoperation system
-  - name: Citations
-  - name: Footnotes
+  - name: Conclusion
-  - name: References
+  - name: Acknowledgements

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.